 Using data-driven matchmaking, Gigmit pairs artists, veterans or newcomers, with gigs, festivals, and other events.
-Cleverly, it does this in a way that is appropriate for their location, genre, fanbase, and many other factors.
+Cleverly, it does this in a way that is appropriate for its location, genre, fanbase, and many other factors.

-Originally launched in 2012 by founder Marcus Fitzgerald, the Berlin-based company has since signed up 150,000 artists and 11,500 events organisers.
+Originally launched in 2012 by founder Marcus Fitzgerald, the Berlin-based company has since signed up 150,000 artists and 11,500 event organisers.
 Fitzgerald previously worked as a booking agent.
 In this role, he became increasingly tired of the overly-laborious process of booking artists via email.

 With Gigmit, he set out to create a platform that would – at last – streamline the process for both artists and agents.
 Additionally, it would dramatically reduce the number of unnecessary emails sent.